Who can submit a nomination?

 Each nomination must have the following 4 components:

-These components, along with general contact information about the student, will all be submitted in a Qualtrics survey.
+These components, along with general contact information about the student, will all be submitted through the Slate platform.

-If you have questions about using Slate, please follow this link: How to Nominate a Student
+If you have questions about using Slate, please refer to this guide: How to Nominate a Student

 Are standardized test scores required?